Find a qualified contractor

 After your upgrade work has been done, PRCs will always provide you with a completed quality installation summary.
 This summary is important as it outlines the details of the work performed, as well as any noteworthy observations.

 - Insulation and air sealing quality summary [PDF, 212 KB]

 BC Hydro and FortisBC have partnered to educate contractors on industry best practices for insulation installations, and on our programs.
 By completing the training and passing our review, they can become qualified as Program Registered Contractors.

 Neither BC Hydro nor FortisBC represent or guarantee any of the work performed by the Program Registered Contractors and are simply offering training in order to better educate contractors.

-Are you a contractor interested in becoming a PRC?
-Here are our resources for contractors.
+If you’re a contractor interested in becoming a PRC, review our resources for contractors.